seaturtle7389/bringle-youtube-bot/README.md

 # bringle-youtube-bot
-A Discord bot used to send notifications when specified YouTube channels go live.
-Built using [brandonshreve](https://github.com/brandonshreve)'s [yt-live-to-discord](https://github.com/brandonshreve/yt-live-to-discord) and [twlite](https://github.com/twlite)'s [youtube-notification-bot](https://github.com/twlite/youtube-notification-bot).
-Other basic code provided from the [official discord.js guide](https://discordjs.guide/#before-you-begin).
+A Discord bot used primarily to send notifications when specified YouTube channels go live.
+Interacts with the YouTube API to fetch video details and stores data in a SQLite databse.
+Deployment managed through Docker.
+Lots of code provided from the [official discord.js guide](https://discordjs.guide/).